-Play recorded sounds of babies crying so your cat won’t be as startled when it hears this sound every day.
+Play recorded sounds of babies crying so your cat will not be as startled when they hear this sound every day.
 Turn on your baby’s electronic devices (e.g., infant swings) for several minutes daily.

 Bring out some of your baby’s clothing to allow your pet to sniff them.
-Even once your baby comes home, you can leave out an article of its clothing for your kitty to get more accustomed to its scent.
+Even once your baby comes home, you can leave out an article of their clothing for your kitty to get more accustomed to their scent.

-If your fur baby is your cat, consider handing over some of its daily care tasks to your partner.
-This will hopefully help prevent feelings of jealousy your kitty may develop once your baby is home, as it won’t think you’re rejecting it if your partner takes care of your typical cat-related tasks.
+Even if your cat is your fur baby, consider handing over some of their daily care tasks to your partner.
+This will hopefully help prevent feelings of jealousy that your kitty may develop once your baby is home, as they won’t think that you’re rejecting them if your partner takes care of your typical cat-related tasks.

 Spend Time With the Cat

-Your attention will be solely focused on the tiny human you brought home from the hospital for the first several months of its life.
-You need to set aside some time every day to spend with your kitty without the baby in tow.
-Your pet will appreciate having your undivided attention, which may make it less likely to feel abandoned or lash out aggressively.
+Your attention will be solely focused on the tiny human you brought home from the hospital for the first several months of their life.
+So, you will need to set aside some time every day to spend with your kitty without the baby in tow.
+Your pet will appreciate having your undivided attention, which may make them less likely to feel abandoned or lash out aggressively.

 Cats can pose health risks to newborn babies and children, but with proper hygiene and care, the chances are minimal.
-Make sure you wash your hands after petting your cat and changing its litter box.
+Make sure you wash your hands after petting your cat and changing their litter box.
 Don’t let your cat come too close to your baby when you’re not actively supervising.
 Stay up to date on your kitty’s vaccines.
-If you notice it exhibiting any strange behaviors, take it to the vet sooner than later to rule out any potentially contagious conditions.
+If you notice them exhibiting any strange behaviors, take them to the vet sooner rather than later to rule out any potentially contagious conditions.

 Featured Image Credit: aprilante, Shutterstock

-- 2 How to Keep The Baby Safe Around Your Cats
+- How to Keep the Baby Safe Around Your Cat